thammuio/xtractic-ai/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0.
+See the LICENSE file for details.